 In such situations, my brain develops and evaluates my multiple, competing objectives such as:

 in a nano-second.

-Which led me to buy the two doughnuts now and promise to myself to cook grilled chicken and boiled kale for dinner to compensate.
+This led me to buy the two doughnuts now and promise to cook grilled chicken and boiled kale for dinner to compensate.

 You might make a wiser choice, but that is OK, this was just about me.